Fluffy Raspberry Jelly Donuts

 Make the donut dough:

-- In a large bowl, mix the instant yeast with the warm water.
+- In a large bowl, mix the fresh or instant fast action yeast with the warm water.
+If you chose the fresh yeast, let it sit for 5 minutes or until it becomes foamy.

 - Next, add in the sugar.
 Whisk until it dissolves into the water.